gdraheim/docker-systemctl-replacement/README.md

 There is an extensive testsuite in the project that allows for a high line coverage of the tool.
-All the major functionality of the systemctl.py is being tested so that its usage in continuous development pipeline will no break on updates of the script.
+All the major functionality of the systemctl replacement script is being tested so that its usage in continuous development pipeline will no break on updates of the script.
 If the systemctl.py script has some important changes in the implementation details it will be marked with an update of the major version.

 Please run the `testsuite.py` or `make check` upon providing a patch.
 It takes a couple of minutes because it may download